SatoryKono/ChEMBL_data_acquisition/README_EN.md

 * Unified CLI flags such as `--input`, `--final-out` (primary destination flag; the legacy `--output`/`--out` aliases remain for compatibility but now emit deprecation warnings), `--log-level`, `--sep`, `--encoding`, `--column`, plus `--config` and `--print-config` to manage configuration files.
 Batch size is controlled via `--chunk-size` or `--batch-size` depending on the pipeline.
-The `--raw-out`, `--raw-format`, and `--id-cols` switches are currently available through the target pipeline; other commands will expose them once the shared CLI is extended.
+The `--raw-out`, `--raw-format`, `--id-cols`, `--no-reindex-raw`, and `--normalize-at-export` / `--no-normalize-at-export` switches are currently available through the target pipeline; other commands will expose them once the shared CLI is extended.

 * Streaming CSV handling with deterministic output for large datasets.
 * Schema validators in [`schemas/`](schemas/) and dictionaries in [`dictionary/`](dictionary/) that enforce types,